imagej/imagej.github.io/_pages/scripting/jython/index.md

 ## Bundle packages in a JAR file

-An interesting feature of Jython is to search for packages and modules inside of [JAR files](https://en.wikipedia.org/wiki/JAR_(file_format)).
+An interesting feature of Jython is to search for packages and modules inside of {% include wikipedia title="JAR (file format)" %}.
 The folder structure from the last section can be modified by packing everything into a single `myPackages.jar`.
 The name of the JAR file doesn't matter.
 All imports work the same as explained before.

     Imagej.app/jars/Lib/
     -- myPackages.jar